dovecot/documentation/source/configuration_manual/fts/tokenization.rst

 Languages
 ^^^^^^^^^

-The setting :dovecot_plugin:ref:`fts_languages` lists languages FTS should detect.
+The setting :dovecot_core:ref:`language` lists languages FTS should detect.
 At least one language must be listed.
 The first language is the default language used in case detection fails.